sts10/tidy/readme.markdown

 ## List attributes

-Tidy can also calculate different attributes about a created list. `tidy -AAAts --dry-run eff_long_list.txt` prints:
+Tidy can also calculate different attributes about a created list. `tidy -AAAA -G t --dry-run eff_long_list.txt` prints:

 ```text
 Attributes of new list